MalevichAI/malevich/docs/SDK/Project/CI/Github_Action.rst

 CI/CD
 =====

-Malevich has its own `Github Actions Workflow <https://github.com/features/actions>`_ pipeline for building and delivering apps to space.
+Malevich has its own `Github Actions Workflow <https://github.com/features/actions>`_ pipeline for building and delivering apps to Space.

 ------------
 Requirements
 ------------

-In order to build your apps and upload them to Space:
+In order to automatically build your apps and upload them to Space:

 1. App folders should be inside the root directory.

-2. Every app should contain ``Dockerfile`` and ``space.yaml`` files.
+2. Each app should contain ``Dockerfile`` and ``space.yaml`` files.

 For example: